Oniguruma C++ wrapper

 It's been a while since I last wrote something — the reason for this is that I've been busy working on TextMate, but now that I have a free moment, let me tell you about this general tag value to string transformer I use when I bind radio or popup buttons to my user defaults (to get a string stored in the user defaults instead of an integer).

-Read the rest of this entry »
+Read the rest of the post »

-Iterating an array
+Iterating an Array

 Over at CocoaDev they are discussing how to efficiently iterate an NSArray.